- Cancer is the number one disease killing children from age six months to young adulthood.

 In 2015, there were 1,269 childhood cancer survivors living in Alberta.

-Of these survivors, more than 75 per cent (or approximately 952) were living with at least one chronic health condition due to the cancer treatments they received as children.
+Of these survivors, more than 75 per cent are living with at least one chronic health condition due to the cancer treatments they received as children.

-A third of these conditions were severe or life-threatening.
+A third of these conditions are severe or life-threatening.

 - In 2012, approximately 1,400 Canadian children were diagnosed with cancer.

-- One in every five Canadian children with cancer do not survive, making cancer the number one disease killing children today.
+- One in every five Canadian children with cancer do not survive.

 - There are an estimated 30,000 survivors of childhood cancer living in Canada today, most of whom live with life-long health problems related to the cancer treatments they received as a child.

-- Each year, an estimated 300,000 children and adolescents worldwide are diagnosed with cancer
+- Each year, an estimated 400,000 children and adolescents worldwide are diagnosed with cancer.

-- Eighty per cent of children with cancer live in developing nations and most of these kids will die because they lack access to prompt, effective treatment and diagnoses.
+- Eighty per cent of children with cancer live in developing nations and about 80 per cent of these kids die because they lack access to prompt, effective diagnoses and treatment.

-Note: Sources for the above statistics include Alberta Health Services, Canadian Cancer Research Alliance and the World Health Organization.
+Note: Sources for the above statistics include Alberta Health Services, Canadian Cancer Research Alliance, World Health Organization and Childhood Cancer International.